 Connection NOT Perfection

-I came across this phrase and it became a mantra as I navigated this new family territory.
-As I learned to make choices about how we’d spend our time, what I could let go of and what I needed to forgive myself for, I would say to myself, connection not perfection.
+When I say ‘connection, not perfection,’ I mean: Forget trying to be perfect.
+Connection is what matters more.
+So, when it feels awkward or uncertain, make the choice that seems most likely to support connection.
+As I learned to make choices about how we’d spend our time, what I could let go of, and what I needed to forgive myself for, I would say to myself, connection, not perfection.

 Connection: